Continue Your Search for Knowledge

 How to Apply

-To apply, submit the application for your desired degree program:
+To apply, submit the free UD application and required materials for your desired start term.

-Once your application is complete, the admission evaluation and review process takes approximately 6-8 weeks for most programs.
-However, the process may take longer in certain programs.
+Once we have received your application and required materials, the admission evaluation and review process takes approximately 6-8 weeks for most programs.
+However, it may take longer for others.
+You can check your application status any time by visiting your Admission Account.

 Application Tips

-• Review admission requirements for your program at least 4 months prior to the application deadline
+• Review admission requirements for your program at least four months prior to the application deadline.

-• Log into your application portal to confirm enrollment and check on your application status.
+• Log into your Admission Account to check your application status and confirm enrollment.

-• Contact your academic department regarding program information, transfer credits, curriculum, and graduate assistantships.
+• Contact your academic department regarding program information.

 Application Deadlines